 Unless otherwise determined by the bank, chequing accounts usually have some type of fee associated with them.
 Fees can be charged when you use an ATM, or for using your debit card abroad or when you overdraw your account.
 Sometimes checking accounts hit you with a combination of all those fees (boo).

 A savings account, on the other hand, is not really meant for transactions.
 It's used as an “emergency” checking account all the time, of course, but its purpose is to provide a safe place to store your money long-term.
-Michael Craig, Portfolio Manager at Wealthsimple explains one of the reasons you should have a savings account.
+Michael Craig, advisor at Wealthsimple explains one of the reasons you should have a savings account.

 By having the foundation of a savings account in place, it provides a go-to source of funds for life's uncertainties, leaving your longer term investments alone to do what they do best, compound and grow over time

 Since the money in a savings account is used by banks to make loans to other people, the bank will pay you interest on your balance.
 Returns probably aren't going to be as high as those you’d receive if you were to start investing.
 But it's the stability of savings accounts that make them such a worthwhile financial tool.
 Any interest earned is a kind of bonus.

 You might be wondering why you’d even bother with a savings account if you could just invest your money into a low-fee diversified portfolio.
 But a savings account is a foundation.
 It supports other types of investing allowing you to keep a certain amount of funds safe and sound, unaffected by the ups and downs of markets.Get started with Wealthsimple Trade.
 Sign up today and start building your portfolio.

 While the money in a savings account is harder to access that money in a chequing account, a savings account still has more liquidity than the money you invest.
 Plus you get (modest) returns without any of the risks associated with investing your money.
 Should you ever need money, like, now, it's there and can be withdrawn or transferred to your checking account without penalties.